RyanGolpayegani/US2SD_Benchmark/README.md

 ## To Do:

-1. ### Experiment with 100 Random USs prompt as follows:
+1. Experiment with 100 Random USs prompt as follows: `DONE`

    1. US only (0) `DONE`
       <br>Prj desc + USs (Few -> DSP)